 Lead Planter of Legacy Church | Knoxville, TN

 The team of assessors were thorough and often unrelenting.
 Why not?
-If you love someone you want to make sure they are ready for the task before them, and aware of the issues they will personally face on the journey.
-We felt his love, and the team’s, as they challenged our gifting, marriage, personal life with Christ, and overall call to the task.
+If you love someone, you want to make sure they are ready for the task before them and aware of the issues they will personally face on the journey.
+We felt God’s love, and the team’s, as they challenged our gifting, marriage, personal life with Christ, and overall call to the task.
 Thanks for taking the time to walk with us in the process; we have seen the fruit of your labor already.

 Lead Planter of Community Rising | Silver Springs, MD

-The amount of questionnaires and tests that I needed to complete was quite daunting initially, but my experience of the application process was that it was really helpful.
-The questionnaires forced me to crystallise my thinking and plans and meant that I learnt lessons from my previous church planting experience and thought issues through more thoroughly.
+The amount of questionnaires and tests that I needed to complete was quite daunting initially, but in my experience the application process was really helpful.
+The questionnaires forced me to crystallize my thinking and plans, and meant that I learned lessons from my previous church planting experience and thought issues through more thoroughly.
 Although it did take time to complete the tasks, it was an enjoyable, creative process.
-I am convinced that BroadGrace got off on a firmer footing because of the way the Lord used this process.
+I’m convinced that BroadGrace got off on a firmer footing because of the way the Lord used this process.

 Lead Planter of BroadGrace Church | Hoveton, Norfolk, UK